mortillerogino/APIServiceWithIdentityServer/README.md

 ## **Steps to Use**

+*You can take a first step by importing the API Requests here: https://www.getpostman.com/collections/0c0a3ad530a74d8b56c6*

 **Getting an Access token from the Identity Server**
 1. Download code and open on Visual Studio
 2. Set both Server and API as startup projects